turingschool/gear-up/gender_business_and_tech.markdown

 Go around your small group and share:

 1. The most interesting number you saw today in all the readings/articles/exercises/questions
-2. Do you feel like your life would improve with greater diversity in the tech workforce?
+2. Could your life be improved with greater diversity in the tech workforce?

 Open discussion, then take 2 minutes to decide as a group, **what is the one thing you would take away from today's gear-up?**